kubernetes-retired/service-catalog/contrib/hack/crd/README.md

 ### Testing Scenario

-Follow the [Walkthrough Scenario](../../../docs/walkthrough.md) and start with **Step 3 - Viewing ClusterServiceClasses and ClusterServicePlans**.
+Follow the [walkthrough scenario](../../../docs/walkthrough.md) and start with step 3.